 When it comes to Arctic wear, almost nothing is more important than your coat.
 I did TONS of research on the best winter coats for extreme cold and ended up ordering three different ones from Amazon and returning two of them, but this is what I went with.

 Helly Hansen Women’s Aden Puffy Parka Jacket (or here directly from HH site)

 I loooooooved this coat!
 It kept me warm the entire time we were gallivanting around the Arctic and could accommodate any number of layers (in that pic below I’m wearing a full snow jumpsuit under it)—without looking too bulky.
 But if I didn’t want to wear too many layers it kept me warm anyway.
 The color is gorgeous and really pops in pictures, it has good pockets (not tons, mind you), and a cute faux fur hood.

-There was nothing wrong with the other two that I ordered, I quite liked them in fact.
+There was nothing wrong with the other ones that I ordered, I quite liked them in fact.
 One felt just a tad lighter, and mostly it came down to fit and I couldn’t resist the red color.
-Here are the other two if you want to compare—you never know how something will fit you vs. me.
+Here are three others I looked at if you want to compare—you never know how something will fit you vs. me.

 Invest in one merino wool or silk thermal top

-This shirt was absolutely perfect for what I needed.
-I was surprised to see that the reviews are good but not great.
-In reading through them it seems some people had the previous version and it was softer, while this one isn’t quite as soft.
-I can’t speak to the previous version, but it wasn’t itchy, was lightweight so layered really well, and I literally wore it for three days straight (including overnight one night) and it didn’t get stinky or gross at all.
+These shirts were absolutely perfect for what I needed.
+I got an Ibex one as well, but they keep going out of stock so I can’t link to it.
+These are the tiniest bit scratchy but not bad at all (I have super sensitive skin), are lightweight so layered really well, and I literally wore one of them for three days straight (including overnight one night) and it didn’t get stinky or gross at all.
 The sleeves and arms will be a bit long for people like me with shorter arms and torso, but that’s not a big deal when you’re layering like this, and helps keep you warmer.